Bećarac: History

-It is believed that bećarac originates with the abolishment of the Croatian Military Frontier.
+It is believed that bećarac originated in the late 19th with the abolishment of the Croatian Military Frontier, a borderland of the Austro-Hungarian Empire.

-It was studied by Friedrich Salomon Krauss, born in Požega, who collected around two thousand bećarac songs.
+Friedrich Salomon Krauss, an ethnographer born in Požega, studied and collected around two thousand bećarac songs.

 UNESCO's protection

 In 2009, Croatia submitted the bećarac among others for inclusion in the UNESCO Intangible Cultural Heritage Lists.
 In 2010, the attempt was again unsuccessful, and English translations were made for better reference.
-In 2011, it was included in the list.
+In 2011, it was finally included on the list.

 Bećarac museum

-In 2017 it was announced that a museum dedicated to bećarac would be opening in the town of Pleternica, Croatia.
-The concept was described by the director as contemporary museum, which will tell the traditional heritage of bećarac, but in a modern setting.
+In 2017, it was announced that a museum dedicated to bećarac would be opening in the town of Pleternica, Croatia.
+The concept was described by the director as contemporary museum which would tell the traditional heritage of bećarac in a modern setting.
 Due to bećarac being a vital part of the intangible cultural heritage of Croatia, 85% of the museum project was funded by the European Union, with expectations of it having a positive impact on the well-being of the town and the entire region.